SAP-samples/teched2022-AP261/exercises/ex1/README.md

 7. All the contracts with "Delivered and Unsettled" quantity for Business Partner assigned to your user.
 <br>![](/exercises/ex1/images/Ex_1_1_2_Image.png)

-8. Click on the contract with "Delivered and Unsettled" quantity.
-You can view the related deliveries.
+8. Select the contract with "Delivered and Unsettled" quantity and click on "View Deliveries" button.
 <br>![](/exercises/ex1/images/Ex_1_1_3_Image.png)

 9. Click on the delivery and you will be navigated to "Manage Delivery Assignments" app with Delivery details.